lzl124631x/LeetCode/leetcode/45. Jump Game II/README.md

 };
 ```

 ## Solution 2.
-Greedy
+BFS + Greedy

+In essense, this solution is BFS.
+It's separating the points into groups that can be reached given different steps.

 Let's say given `jumps` jumps, we can reach at most index `jumpsEnd`.

 Once the current point reaches `jumpsEnd`, we have to trigger another jump to extend `jumpsEnd`.
-And `jumpsEnd` should extend to `furthest` which is the fursthest index we can jump to given points between index `0` and `jumpsEnd`.
+And `jumpsEnd` should extend to `furthest` which is the fursthest index we can jump to given the points between index `0` and `jumpsEnd`.

 Keep the above steps for points `[0..(N - 1)]`: